drgerg/Pi-based-weather-station/README.md

 No guarantees are made.
 None.
 This project is actively underway, and changes can occur at any time.

-I do not yet have a complete parts list for you.
+I do not <b>yet</b> have a complete parts list for you.
 Nor do I have step-by-step instructions.
 I'm just a guy, not a foundation, who loves to make things that work.
 Then I like to share them with others who might benefit from a bit of data I happen to share.

 ### A bit of History